Topface/phpredis/README.markdown

 ## info
 ##### *Description*
-Returns an associative array of strings and integers, with the following keys:
+Returns an associative array from REDIS that provides information about the server.
+Passing no arguments to INFO will call the standard REDIS INFO command, which returns information such as the following:

 * redis_version
 * arch_bits